South Bohemia (Jihočeský kraj) with its capital České Budějovice (Budweis) is one of 14 regions in the Czech Republic (aka Czechia).

 Ponds around Třeboň

-The so-called “Golden Canal” (Zlatá Stoka), a sophisticated system of water networks and reservoirs devised and constructed in the early 16th century, made it possible to feed and maintain these ponds for the primary purpose of carp breeding.
+The so-called “Golden Canal” (Zlatá Stoka), a complex system of water networks and reservoirs devised and constructed in the early 16th century, made it possible to feed and maintain these ponds for the primary purpose of carp breeding.

 South Bohemia is beautiful.
-It is only a matter of time when we come back to this kraj, and then for cycling, kayaking or more extensive hiking tours.
+It is only a matter of time when we come back to this kraj, then for cycling, kayaking or more extensive hiking tours.

 Featured Image: Moldau and meadows near České Budějovice (Budweis)